-- provide a supermarket to 'anchor' the neighbourhood shopping area - need a supermarket in the area (IGA at 41st and Dunbar is too far away) - use the area south of 43rd along West Boulevard as a potential grocery store site - put the supermarket in an underutilized area (e.g. north or south of 41st along West Boulevard) - need a medium-sized supermarket like 'Urban Fare' or 'Choices' - closer to 15,000 sq. ft.
+• provide a supermarket to 'anchor' the neighbourhood shopping area

+• need a supermarket in the area (IGA at 41st and Dunbar is too far away)

+• use the area south of 43rd along West Boulevard as a potential grocery store site need a medium-sized supermarket like 'Urban Fare' or 'Choices' closer to 15,000 sq. ft.